dhis2/developer-portal/blog/2026-02-01-mosip-integration-demo/index.md

 A couple of eSignet’s features weren’t those that were generically supported by DHIS2, however, so a couple changes had to be made specially for this case:

 -   eSignet uses `private_key_jwt` as its authentication method, which had to be added to the generic provider support.
--   The `userInfo` response from eSignet is a signed JWT, which needed to a verification step to be added.
+-   The `userInfo` response from eSignet is a signed JWT, which needed a verification step to be added.
 -   X509 thumbprints were added to the public keys shown on the DHIS2 instance to match the server-side keys.

 These features will soon be added to the core in a generic way, so more people can take advantage of them.